v4nui/breast_cancer_analysis/README.md

 ```

 This will open a web interface in your default browser.
-Navigate to the notebook file ( `BreastCancerAnalysis.ipynb `) and open it.
+Navigate to the notebook file ( `bc_analysis.ipynb `) and open it.
+For group specific analysis pick the `bc_<group name>_analysis.ipynb ` file and open it.

 - Execute the Notebook: